Soybean Oil Dec '19 (ZLZ19)

 Soybean oil is the natural oil extracted from whole soybeans.
 Typically, about 19% of a soybean's weight can be extracted as crude soybean oil.
 The oil content of U.S. soybeans correlates directly with the temperatures and amount of sunshine during the soybean pod-filling stages.
 Edible products produced with soybean oil include cooking and salad oils, shortening, and margarine.
 Soybean oil is the most widely used cooking oil in the U.S. It accounts for 80% of margarine production and for more than 75% of total U.S. consumer vegetable fat and oil consumption.
 Soy oil is cholesterol-free and high in polyunsaturated fat.
 Soy oil is also used to produce inedible products such as paints, varnish, resins, and plastics.
 Of the edible vegetable oils, soy oil is the world's largest at about 32%, followed by palm oil and rapeseed oil.
 Soybean oil futures and options are traded at the CME Group.

-Prices - CME soybean oil futures prices (Barchart.com electronic symbol ZL) on the nearest-futures chart fell steadily until late in the year but then rose to finally close the year down -8.8% at 30.17 cents per pound.
-Regarding cash prices for the year 2018/19 (through November 2018), the average monthly price of crude domestic soybean oil (in tank cars) in Decatur (F.O.B.) fell -6.2% yr/yr to 28.19 cents per pound.
+Prices - CME soybean oil futures prices (Barchart.com electronic symbol ZL) on the nearest-futures chart started 2019 at about 27.55 cents per pound, rose early in the year, but then fell to a 4-year low before rising to finally close the year up +25.2% at 34.49 cents per pound.
+However, the price was falling into 2020.
+Regarding cash prices for the year 2019/20 (through December 2019), the average monthly price of crude domestic soybean oil (in tank cars) in Decatur (F.O.B.) rose +9.7% yr/yr to 31.01 cents per pound.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the cmdty product line.
 Please visit cmdty for all of your commodity data needs.